YafimK/openspa-protocol/Protocol.md

 OpenSPA protocol defines two types of packets: request and response.
 Both packets contain the same formatted header.

+All packets have an upper bound of 1232 octets.
+The upper bound of OpenSPA packets is inherently affected by the data link layer MTU size.
+A common MTU is Ethernet's 1500 octet MTU.
+The decision to limit the size of OpenSPA packets to only 1232 was decided empirically.
+This would allow OpenSPA to be used in environments where IP header packet manipulation is performed since the reduced size would allow such techniques to be used without splitting the packet into multiple pieces.

 ### Header
 The packet header contains the following fields:
 - **Version (4 bits)**: Specifies the version of the protocol (0001 = v1).